decentralized-identity/ion/install-guide.md

 The ION node reference implementation a production-stable implementation of the v1 DIF Sidetree specification.
 Presently, node installation and operation is attuned for experienced developers who are able to invest the time in running, testing, and contributing to the codebase.
 This recommendation will change over time, which contributors will communicate to the community via blog posts and communications from DIF and collaborating organizations.

 The ION node implementation is composed of a collection of microservices.
-Of these components, the major dependencies are Bitcoin Core, IPFS, and MongoDB (for local persistence of data).
+Of these components, the major dependencies are Bitcoin Core, Kubo (IPFS), and MongoDB (for local persistence of data).

 ## 1. Preparing your development environment